ryansuchocki/microscheme/README.md

 Microscheme currently supports the ATMega168/328 (used on the Arduino UNO), and the ATMega2560 (used on most Arduino MEGA boards).
 The target controller is set using the command line argument `-m` follwed by `MEGA` or `UNO` (not required if you're just compiling).

-Note: An Arduino Pro Mini with a 128/328 chip (programmed via an UNO board with its chip removed) can be treated as a UNO, because it uses the same chip.
-In this case, just tell microscheme it's an UNO with `-m UNO`, and it should work...
+Note: An Arduino Pro Mini with a 168/328 chip (programmed via an UNO board with its chip removed) can be treated as an UNO, because it uses the same chip.

 Other chips could be supported by writing header files to match [MEGA.s](src/MEGA.s) and [UNO.s](src/UNO.s), which contain values derived from the relevant Atmel datasheet.
 You will also need to add extra cases to the makefile, codegen.c and main.c to accomodate the new model.